braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices/push_reporting.md

 Push notifications that expire before delivery are not considered as failed and will not be recorded as a bounce.

-### Firebase cloud messaging
+### Firebase Cloud Messaging

-FCM bounces could occur in three cases:
+Firebase Cloud Messaging (FCM) bounces could occur in three cases:

 - **Uninstalled Applications**